vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 }
 {% endhighlight %}

-Nothing new there, a straight forward bit og code. when the function executes, if `start` is true, then the variable `state` is assigned a value of `"Vehicle started"`.
+Nothing new there, a straight forward bit of code. when the function executes, if `start` is true, then the variable `state` is assigned a value of `"Vehicle started"`.
 Else the function returns `null`.
-Now let's assume, we uncomment the line below `return null` which will log the variable `state` to the console.
+Now let's assume, we uncomment the line `console.log(state)` within the `else` block thereby logging the variable `state` to the console.
 In this case what would be the output?

 {% highlight bash %}
 undefined